 Visual AIDS presents its inaugural exhibition The First Ten at PS122.
 (1995)

 Supreme Court hears Bragdon v.
 Abbott, in which a dentist refused to treat Sidney Abbott, who was HIV positive.
+The court rules in favor of Abbott, arguing that HIV is a condition covered under the Americans with Disabilities Act.
 (1998)

 Sight of Construction exhibition presented by Visual AIDS opens at The LGBT Center.
 (2001)